|Elliott Sound Products||Beginners' Guide to Transformers - Part 1|

 It is worth noting that the effective peak to peak swing across the entire transformer primary is 2,000V.
 When V1 is turned on completely, it has zero volts (for our example only) at the plate, and V2 has a plate voltage of 1,000V.
 V1 and V2 have exactly the same voltage peaks, but they are 180 degrees out of phase.
 The total voltage across the transformer is therefore the sum of the two voltages.
 From an AC perspective, the B+ supply line can be considered the same as zero volts (remember it will be bypassed with a large capacitance).

-The RMS voltage (assuming a sinewave) is easily calculated from the standard formula ...
+The RMS voltage (assuming a sinewave and ignoring losses) is easily calculated from the standard formula ...

 5.1.1Vp = Vp-p / 2